-- Federal government agencies are permitted to issue garnishment withholding orders against the wages of individuals who have failed to pay a nontax debt owed to the agency.
-As with other types of involuntary withholding with which employers must comply, the law limits the amount that may be withheld to satisfy such an order and prohibits the employer from discriminating against the employee.
+- Federal government agencies are permitted to issue garnishment withholding orders against the wages of individuals who have failed to pay a nontax debt owed to the agency, without going to court to seek the order.
+As with other types of involuntary withholding with which employers must comply, the law limits the amount that may be withheld to satisfy such orders and prohibits an employer from discriminating against an employee subject to a withholding order.
 However, unlike other types of orders, the withholding limits change if an employee is already subject to certain other types of withholding orders when the employer receives a federal agency debt garnishment order.
 See Federal Agency Debt Garnishments.

 - Fair Labor Standards Act (FLSA) regulations restrict the types and amounts of wage deductions that employers may make if they would violate the FLSA's minimum wage and overtime pay requirements.
 See FLSA Restrictions on Deductions; Pay Deductions in General.

 - In addition to the involuntary payroll deductions with which employers must comply, employees often voluntarily choose or agree to have their employer make pay deductions on their behalf for items such as wage assignments, union and credit union dues, US Savings Bonds and charitable contributions.
 Voluntary deductions are primarily governed by state laws that specify the types of deductions that are permitted and prohibited, as well as the circumstances under which they may be made.
 Employers need to be familiar with these commonly requested deductions and the various federal and state laws and rules that apply to them.
 See Voluntary Deductions.